Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 Investigations and Documentation

-The Epworth Rectory haunting, occurring between December 1716 and January 1717, stands as one of the most meticulously documented paranormal cases in English history, owing to the Wesley family’s detailed records and subsequent publications.
+The Epworth Rectory haunting, occurring between December 1716 and January 1717, is one of the most meticulously documented paranormal cases in English history, owing to the Wesley family’s detailed records and following publications.

 Contemporary Investigations